 Why does research matter to you?
 Dr. Lou Sportelli explains how one research project impacted the practice of every DC in business today.

-Posted in Examiner Publication on Wednesday, March 10, 2021
+Posted in Examiner eNewsletter on Wednesday, March 10, 2021

 You may not be aware of it by name, but a single research project with roots in the '90s has changed the course of every chiropractic practitioner’s clinical practice.
 This research project: